 We can actually turn our gardens into safe places for hedgehogs, inviting them in by making only a few small changes, and giving these spiky creatures a home.

 Hedgehogs are attracted to log piles, compost heaps and you can even build a little hedgehog box for them as a home.
-Hedgehog homes can be modelled on regular bird houses, but are placed on the floor, with a hole at the front and a little ramp for the hedgehog to shuffle down.
+Hedgehog homes can be modeled on regular bird houses, but are placed on the floor, with a hole at the front and a little ramp for the hedgehog to shuffle down.
 This would be a great education project to carry out with your kids.

 A report by the Guardian suggested that leaving water and food out for hedgehogs will give them a helping hand.
-Apparently they like meaty chicken or turkey dog food.
+Apparently, they like meaty chicken or turkey dog food.
 And, contrary to popular belief, milk and bread are not suitable, as this makes them ill.

 If you are preparing your garden for the upcoming winter months, maybe you have decided to buy a new fence or get your hedge in order.
 Buy Fencing Direct has a range of fences that will provide shelter for wildlife.
 Take note: fences can also be obstructive, preventing your fuzzy friends from roaming from one garden to the next.
 In this case, remember to leave a small opening, perhaps at the bottom of the gate, so that the hedgehogs can come in and out and forage for food and take shelter.